jmid/efftester/README.md

 This is a prototype implementation of a compiler testing approach described in the paper:

->  Effect-Driven QuickChecking of Compilers
+>  "Effect-Driven QuickChecking of Compilers",
->  Jan Midtgaard, Mathias Nygaard Justesen, Patrick Kasting, Flemming Nielson, Hanne Riis Nielson
+>  Jan Midtgaard, Mathias Nygaard Justesen, Patrick Kasting, Flemming Nielson, Hanne Riis Nielson,
->  ICFP'17
+>  ICFP'17,
 >  [http://janmidtgaard.dk/papers/Midtgaard-al:ICFP17-full.pdf](http://janmidtgaard.dk/papers/Midtgaard-al%3aICFP17-full.pdf) (full version)

 We suggest to generate programs following a dedicated type and effect